ha1ix/wiki.sove.re/about.md

 # The Soverents Community

-The idea behind Sove.re is to provide commons infrastructure to fill a communication gap in the new network societies movement.
+The idea behind Sove.re is to provide commons infrastructure to fill a communication gap in the network-societies movement.

 "Soverent" is a neologism and portmanteau combining the word "sovereign" (as in autonomous) and constituent (as in a part of a whole) to emphasize the agency/liberty/responsilbility of severeignity with the cooperative/community inherent in constituency.
 Other terms describing people interested in this movement, such as self-sovereign, fail to encompass the collaborative and social aspect that is integral to the philosophy.
 Feel free to use the word in other contexts if it is useful to you, [nobody owns it](/meta/License).